 I’ve always had a vivid imagination and love colours and images.
-When I was little I would spend a lot of time either staring at people or looking up at the sky.
+As a child I’dspend a lot of time either staring at people or looking up at the sky.
 As I’ve got older I try not to stare too much, but find people and their myriad of emotions fascinating.

 I have a diverse career background in management, coaching and brand and marketing.
-I am a published writer and after realising my dream to become a photographer, took a Diploma in Photography.
+I am a published writer and completed a Diploma in Photography.

-I’m currently working on a book project called, Children Say the Funniest Things that is a collection of photography and funny anecdotes and quotes.
-It will be published later this year and the profits donated to the NSPCC.
+I’m currently working on a book project called, Children Say the Funniest Things that is a collection of my photography and funny anecdotes and quotes.
+When it’s published I’d like to donate the profits to the NSPCC.

 American photographer, Margaret Bourke White (1904-1971) who was the first woman to photograph for LIFE magazine.
 I am inspired by her work around war; being described as, “one of the most effective chronicles of violence”.
 She also took the last photograph of Gandhi before he was assassinated.